KISHORE-KUMAR-S/Digital-Clock/README.md

 # Digital-Clock
-Digital Clock using HTML, CSS and JavaScript with Mobile and Desktop views
+Digital Clock using HTML, CSS and JavaScript
-Zoom: 100%